 With the Media Creation Tool downloaded, open it, and accept Microsoft’s terms.

 As shown above, you have two options: Upgrade the current PC, or create media that will either upgrade another PC or perform a clean install on the current PC.
-However, in both cases, the tool will temporarily download a disk image of Windows 10, so be sure you have enough space for the file, around 4GB, at the least.
+However, in both cases, the tool will temporarily download a disk image of Windows 10, so be sure you have enough space for the file — around 4GB, at least.

 Next, select the Upgrade This PC Now option and follow the prompts.
 The tool will scan your computer to see if it’s compatible and may present a list of problematic programs or hardware that could stall the upgrade.
 If needed, uninstall programs to address the installer’s concerns.

-It’s important to be aware of this and be prepared before upgrading.
-Back up or convert any important data before you continue.
+It’s essential to be aware of this and prepare before upgrading.
+Back up or convert any crucial data before you continue.